Consumer Credit Act 1974

-The Consumer Credit Act 1974 (c 39) is an Act of the Parliament of the United Kingdom that significantly reformed the law relating to consumer credit within the United Kingdom.
+The Consumer Credit Act 1974 (c.
+39) is an act of the Parliament of the United Kingdom that significantly reformed the law relating to consumer credit within the United Kingdom.
+The act remains in force, albeit heavily amended and partially replaced.

-Prior to the Consumer Credit Act, legislation covering consumer credit was slapdash and focused on particular areas rather than consumer credit as a whole, such as moneylenders and hire-purchase agreements.
+Prior to the act, legislation covering consumer credit was slapdash and focused on particular areas rather than consumer credit as a whole, such as moneylenders and hire-purchase agreements.
 Following the report of the Crowther Committee in 1971 it was decided that wide-ranging reform of consumer credit law was needed, and a bill to do this was introduced to Parliament.
 Despite its progress through Parliament being disrupted by a general election, the bill passed quickly through the legislative process thanks to support from both the government and the opposition, coming into law on 31 July 1974.

-The Act introduces new protection for consumers and new regulation for bodies trading in consumer credit and related industries.
-Such traders must have full licenses from the Office of Fair Trading, which may be suspended or revoked in the event of irregularities.
-The Act also regulates what may be taken as security, limits the ways in which credit organisations can advertise and gives the County Court the ability to intercede in the case of unfair or unjust credit agreements.
+The act introduced new protection for consumers and new regulation for bodies trading in consumer credit and related industries.
+Such traders were required to have full licenses, originally issued by the Office of Fair Trading, which may be suspended or revoked in the event of irregularities.
+The act also regulates what may be taken as security, limits the ways in which credit organisations can advertise and gives the County Court the ability to intercede in the case of unfair or unjust credit agreements.
 It also gives additional rights to the debtor, including certain limited rights to cancel concluded agreements.

-The Act was amended by the Consumer Credit Act 2006.
+The act has seen multiple amendments, both small and large.
+The Consumer Credit Act 2006 (an amending act) inserted many further provisions, which sought to further strengthen protection for consumers.
+The Financial Services and Markets Act 2000 represented a more comprehensive overhaul of all financial regulation.
+An amending order made under that act in 2013 removed large swathes of the Consumer Credit Act.
+Part 1 was repealed in its entirety, with oversight transferred from the Office of Fair Trading (now abolished) to the Financial Conduct Authority.
+Many substantive regulations were also removed, but in many cases these were (broadly speaking) restated in the Regulated Activities Order.